 Creates a geometry shader that can write to streaming output buffers.

-HRESULT CreateGeometryShaderWithStreamOutput( [in] const void *pShaderBytecode, [in] SIZE_T BytecodeLength, [in] const D3D11_SO_DECLARATION_ENTRY *pSODeclaration, [in] UINT NumEntries, [in] const UINT *pBufferStrides, [in] UINT NumStrides, [in] UINT RasterizedStream, [in] ID3D11ClassLinkage *pClassLinkage, [out] ID3D11GeometryShader **ppGeometryShader );
+HRESULT CreateGeometryShaderWithStreamOutput( [in] const void *pShaderBytecode, [in] SIZE_T BytecodeLength, [in, optional] const D3D11_SO_DECLARATION_ENTRY *pSODeclaration, [in] UINT NumEntries, [in, optional] const UINT *pBufferStrides, [in] UINT NumStrides, [in] UINT RasterizedStream, [in, optional] ID3D11ClassLinkage *pClassLinkage, [out, optional] ID3D11GeometryShader **ppGeometryShader );

 - pShaderBytecode [in]